 2.8.
-Faculty Qualifications

-Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
+Faculty Qualifications Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
 (Core)

 2.9.
-Subspecialty Physician Faculty Members

-Subspecialty physician faculty members must have current certification in the specialty by the American Board of Orthopaedic Surgery or the American Osteopathic Board of Orthopaedic Surgery, or possess qualifications judged acceptable to the Review Committee.
+Subspecialty Physician Faculty Members Subspecialty physician faculty members must possess qualifications judged acceptable to the Review Committee.
 (Core)

-[Note that while the Common Program Requirements deem certification by a member board of the ABMS or a certifying board to the AOA acceptable, there is not ABMS or AOA board that offers certification in this subspecialty]
+[Note that while the Common Program Requirements deem certification by a member board of the American Board of Medical Specialties (ABMS) or a certifying board of the American Osteopathic Association (AOA) acceptable, there is no ABMS or AOA board that offers certification in this subspecialty]

 - 2.9.a.
 Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee.
 (Core) - 2.9.b.
-Physician faculty members who are orthopaedic surgeons must have current ABOS or AOBOS certification in orthopaedic surgery or be on a pathway towards achieving such certification.
+The Review Committee only accepts ABOHNS or AOBOO-HNS certification in otolaryngology head and neck surgery.
 (Core)